ppy/osu-wiki/news/2022/2022-11-01-osumonthly-4.md

 ![](/wiki/shared/news/2022-11-01-osumonthly-4/egts22banner.jpg)

-If you haven't already heard, [EGTS](https://osu.ppy.sh/community/forums/topics/1612291?n=1) is an osu!taiko tournament hosted by ::\1yosh::{ user=7157133 }, ::TaikoMom::{ user=9086438 }, ::Briesmas::{ user=2865172 }, and ::Kasumi-sama::{ user=6177263 }.
+If you haven't already heard, [EGTS](https://osu.ppy.sh/community/forums/topics/1612291?n=1) is an osu!taiko tournament hosted by ::_yosh::{ user=7157133 }, ::TaikoMom::{ user=9086438 }, ::Briesmas::{ user=2865172 }, and ::Kasumi-sama::{ user=6177263 }.
 It is considered to be the host to some of the highest level of tournament play in osu!taiko, featuring fully custom songs throughout the mappool and a fully custom pool of charts.
 Speaking of custom songs, the [Grand Finals tiebreaker](https://osu.ppy.sh/beatmapsets/1859338#taiko/3822143) for the tournament is an amazing collaboration featuring help from all corners of the osu!taiko community with 10 artists, 22 mappers, and many others.

 <iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/UjXu3o0SW5Q" frameborder="0" allowfullscreen></iframe>